-Ottawa is well known for its lively winter activities like skating on the world-famous Rideau Canal Skateway, cross country skiing in Gatineau Park and enjoying ice sculptures and snow slides during the annual Winterlude festival.
-But when you need to warm up, there are tons of tasty, tropical, relaxing and fun things to do indoors.
-Here are a few of Ottawa’s best indoor activities this winter season.
+Ottawa is well known for its lively winter activities like skating on the world-famous Rideau Canal Skateway, cross-country skiing in Gatineau Park and enjoying ice sculptures and snow slides during the annual Winterlude festival.
+But there are also lots of tasty, tropical, relaxing and fun things to do indoors when it’s chilly outside.
+Here are a some of the best ways to stay warm indoors this winter season in Canada’s capital.

-One of the best places to warm up in Ottawa this winter is the Canadian Museum of Nature as it is hosting a Butterflies in Flight exhibit.
+One of the best places to warm up in Ottawa this winter is the Butterflies in Flight exhibit at the Canadian Museum of Nature.
 You’ll feel like you’re on a mini vacation as you stroll through the warm, humid and relaxing solarium filled with luscious plants and hundreds of fluttering butterflies.
-(Since admission to this popular exhibit is by timed entry, it is recommended that you reserve tickets in advance on the museum website).
-Complete your visit by cozying up in the museum’s theatre to see more tropical creatures in the film Amazon Adventure 3D.

-The Central Experimental Farm (where the Canada Agriculture and Food Museum is located) may not be hosting butterflies, but its permanent tropical greenhouse is another balmy spot to warm up in.
-You’ll find a diverse collection of exotic plants beautifully presented in the elegant octagonal structure – a heritage building.
+The Central Experimental Farm (where the Canada Agriculture and Food Museum is located) is another balmy spot.
+Visit their permanent tropical greenhouse (located in a heritage building) to see a diverse collection of exotic plants beautifully presented in the elegant octagonal structure.
 Access is free!

 Looking for a full day escape?
 Head 10 minutes north of Ottawa to Nordik Spa-Nature, an award-winning spa oasis in Chelsea, Que.
 Nordik’s signature thermal experience is the perfect way to relax on a cold winter day.
 In a picture-perfect winter setting, move from a series of warm and hot baths, saunas, and whirlpools, all aimed at relaxing muscles, boosting the immune system and eliminating toxins from the body.
 Add on a massage or the unique Källa treatment (their therapeutic underground salt-water pool), for the ultimate day of indulgence.